Guide to community living

 Relationships that start off on the wrong foot are hard to repair.

 If your neighbours' first experience of you is being subjected to noise/mess/sleep deprivation they may resent you and become sensitised to the problem.
 They are more likely to complain repeatedly which will see you escalate through the complaints process quickly.

 Introducing yourself and taking your neighbourly responsibilities seriously right from the time you move in will pay of in the long run.

 This will be your home for at least the next year, so make an effort to become part of the community.
 Get involved in neighbourhood events or join your local residents group.
-Apply to the University’s Community Fund to set up your own initiative to engage with your neighbours.
 Look for volunteering opportunities with the Student Union to make a difference in your area.
 Employers really value examples of social initiative and a high percentage of students stay in Bristol after graduation so your efforts may pay dividends in the future.